michaelthielemans/ProjectHosting/Kubernetes/cilium/install_cilium_cni.md

 cilium version --client
 ```

-## First check if each node has a Internal IP assigned
+## Check if each node has a Internal IP assigned

 Please ensure that kubelet’s --node-ip is set correctly on each worker if you have multiple interfaces.
 Cilium’s kube-proxy replacement may not work correctly otherwise.
 You can validate this by running kubectl get nodes -o wide to see whether each node has an InternalIP which is assigned to a device with the same name on each node.